Chinantla

 Chinantla, or La Chinantla, is a culturally defined region in the Mexican state of Oaxaca, inhabited by the Chinantec people.
 Located in the Sierra Norte de Oaxaca, the region is mountainous and one of the wettest regions in Mexico.
 It has a high biodiversity, and the Chinantec people are noted for their efforts to protect the environment of the region.

 Name

 "Chinantla" is derived from the Nahuatl chinamitl ("enclosed space").
-The 1572 Relacion de Chinantla applied the name to an occupied town in Oaxaca, a nearby abandoned town, the surrounding region that included 28 dependent villages, and a river (now the Rio Valle Nacional) that flowed through that region.
+The 1572 Relacion de Chinantla applied the name to an occupied town in Oaxaca (now San Juan Bautista Valle Nacional), a nearby abandoned town, the surrounding region that included 28 dependent villages, and a river (now the Rio Valle Nacional) that flowed through that region.
 The name may have referred to the town and region being surrounded by mountains.
 Another interpretation is that the name referred to a palisade surrounding a village, and was a generic term for a village.

 Description

 "Chinantla" refers to a area in Oaxaca inhabited by the Chinantec people.
 It includes most of the Tuxtepec District, the northern half of Choapam District, the northeast part of Villa Alta District, the northeast part of Ixtlán District, and the eastern part of Cuicatlán District, lying between 17°22' and 18°12' North and 95°43' and 96°38' West, with an area of about 20000 km2.
 Botanists in the 19th century, as well as some in the 20th century, used "Chinantla" to refer to a restricted part of that region, including only northwestern Choapam, southernmost Tuxtepec, and northeastern Villa Alta districts in Oaxaca.

 The Sierra Madre de Oaxaca, or Sierra Norte de Oaxaca, is part of the Sierra Madre del Sur.
 The Sierra Norte de Oaxaca runs northwest to southeast, blocking the high-humidity easterlies blowing across Mexico from the Gulf of Mexico.
 Most of the moisture in the easterlies is forced out by orographic precipitation on the windward (eastern) slopes of the mountains as the air moves over the mountains, bringing the highest rainfall in Mexico to the Chinanlta and creating a hyper-humid climate.